CCC-GH/sql-challenge/README.md

 8. [In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.](/output/Report8.csv)

 #### Bonus (Optional) - Completed
-1. Import the SQL database into Pandas: Bonus_jupyter.jpynb or Bonus_spyder.py
+1. Import the SQL database into Pandas: Bonus_spyder.py
 2. Create a histogram to visualize the most common salary ranges for employees: [Bonus_CommonSalaryRanges.png](/output/Bonus_CommonSalaryRanges.png)
 3. Create a bar chart of average salary by title: [Bonus_AvgSalaryByTitle.png](/output/Bonus_AvgSalaryByTitle.png)